OriginTrail/ReadTheDocs/source/API.rst

 /fingerprint ``GET``
 -----------------------

-Get import fingerprint from blockchain
+Gets the fingerprint of a specific import from the blockchain

 Parameters
 ~~~~~~~~~~~~~~